nipreps/202504-sprint/README.md

 The meeting will take place at the McGovern Institute for Brain Research ([OpenStreetMaps](https://www.openstreetmap.org/node/182895807), [Google Maps](https://maps.app.goo.gl/5gtY1KG1vWiunrfj7)).

+We will meet each morning in room 5165.

 ## Schedule

 NOTE: All times tentative.